 Hong Kong has taken advantage of its unique history to transform itself into a prosperous and modern environment.
 It is an extremely wealthy part of the world and home to the seventh-greatest number of billionaires of any region worldwide.
 For that reason, you can expect to find lots of modern-day luxuries such as high-end shops and malls, world-class restaurants and top-of-the-range apartment complexes.

-However, like any city, Hong Kong has two sides.
+Like any city, Hong Kong has two sides.
 It is also the world’s fourth most densely populated city, with the vast majority of residents living in modest and sometimes impoverished conditions in the city’s numerous, sky-high tower blocks.
 Before you move to Hong Kong, make sure you shop around the rental property market to find a home that is spacious with all the modern amenities you and your family will need.

 Top expat tips